richyliu/richyliu.github.io/content/blog/qemu-snapshot-fuzzing.md

 programs, especially those with multiple processes interacting with each other at the same time.
 While AFL++'s fork server approach solves the state restore problem for simpler programs, it cannot handle larger programs (such as browsers) with IPC (inter-process communication).
-Additionally, fork servers are slow, requiring a copy of the entire child on each fork, and thus each iteration, of the fuzzer.

-I aim to solve the problem of restoring complex state by using a technique called snapshot fuzzing.
-Here, we run the code in a VM (QEMU).
-We maintain speed despite running the program in a VM by leveraging virtualization technologies such as KVM.
+To solve these challenges, I used a technique called snapshot fuzzing.
+I ran the code to be tested in a VM (QEMU).
+We can still maintain a similar level of performance as running natively by leveraging virtualization technologies such as KVM.
 Instead of using a fork server or manually restoring the state, we take an initial "snapshot" of the entire state of the VM, which can be roughly categorized into memory (RAM), CPU state (registers), and devices (drivers,